DMG-TechLabs/Java-Desktop-Application-Template/README.md

 ### Packages

 * API package with an API class containing a GET method
+* Database package with a Database class for accessing the MADB library easily
 * GUI package with a MainFrame class
 * Files package for file handling purposes
 * Utils package with a UserInput class